 • The baby tastes salty when you kiss him/her.
 This is because babies with CF have higher levels of salt in their sweat.

-• A blockage of the intestines called “Meconium ileus".
+• A blockage of the intestines called “Meconium ileus."
 Surgery is needed in this instance.

 Diagnosis of Cystic Fibrosis in Children / Babies

 Cystic Fibrosis diagnosis is done with an easy, non-invasive sweat test.
 A chemical solution is placed on the baby’s skin.
 The sweat is then collected and sent away to a laboratory for testing.
-Persons with CF have a higher than normal salt content in their blood.
+Persons with CF have a higher than average salt content in their blood.

 Cystic Fibrosis and Breastfeeding